 L. Ron Hubbard

 Hubbard returned to the United States in 1975 and went into seclusion in the California desert after an unsuccessful attempt to take over the town of Clearwater, Florida.
 In 1978, Hubbard was convicted of fraud after he was tried ''in absentia'' by France.
-In the same year, eleven high-ranking members of Scientology were indicted on 28 charges for their role in the Church's Snow White Program, a systematic program of espionage against the United States government.
+In the same year, 11 high-ranking members of Scientology were indicted on 28 charges for their role in the Church's Snow White Program, a systematic program of espionage against the United States government.
 One of the indicted was Hubbard's wife Mary Sue Hubbard; he himself was named an unindicted co-conspirator.
 Hubbard spent the remaining years of his life in seclusion, attended to by a small group of Scientology officials.
-Following his 1986 death, Scientology leaders announced that Hubbard's body had become an impediment to his work and that he had decided to "drop his body" to continue his research on another plane of existence.
-Though many of his autobiographical statements were fictitious, the Church of Scientology describes Hubbard in hagiographic terms.
-Sociologist Stephen Kent has observed that Hubbard "likely presented a personality disorder known as malignant narcissism."
-Provided by Wikipedia

 1